priyaaank/roadtripp/_trips/leh-ladakh-adventure.md

     title: "Arrival in Pune"
     date: "May 24, 2025"
     featured_image: "/assets/images/day1-pune-main.jpg"
-    description: "Pune was the first pitstop in our journey.
-This city was special to halt at, because we were married here, purchased our first house and Sara was born here.
-This is the first time we were visiting Pune as a family.
-On Day 1, we started at 4:45 am from Bangalore.
-We drove for two hours and stopped for breakfast at A2B in Sira.
-The food was ok, nothing to write home about.
-Our next stop was Big Mishra in Dharwad.
-Big Mishra is famous for its pedas.
-Along with the sweets we grabbed a quick bite.
-While the peda was authentic and scrumptious, food was again ok.
-We were greeted by heavy traffic near Kolhapur and Malkapur.
-The roads also had fair amount of construction and diversions along the way after Belgavi.
-We stopped for an early dinner at Manas restobar.
-Their Mutton thali is not to be missed.
-The paya soup was also amazing.
-We drove non-stop to Pune and were greeted by traffic snarls while entering the city and tool almost 2 hours to cover 25 kilometres.
-Overall our drive took around 14 hours or so."
+    description: "We hit the road from Bangalore at the crack of dawn—4:45 AM sharp!
+The skies were gentle, the breeze cool, and our spirits high.
+Our car was packed, playlists were ready, and the kids were snuggled in, half asleep and half excited.
+Our first stop?
+Breakfast at A2B in Sira after a couple of hours on the highway.
+The food filled our tummies, but let’s just say it didn’t make it to the highlight reel.
+With more miles to go, we cruised ahead to Dharwad and dropped by Big Mishra, famous for its legendary pedas.
+And oh—those soft, sweet bites were worth every calorie!
+We grabbed a quick snack too, but again, it was the pedas that stole the show.
+As we approached Kolhapur, traffic slowed us down.
+Cones, diversions, and roadwork popped up like surprise guests all the way from Belgavi to Satara.
+It felt like a zigzag obstacle course with a sprinkle of rain to keep things interesting.
+Hunger struck again just before sunset, and we stopped at Manas Restobar near Satara.
+Now this was a win!
+The mutton thali was pure magic, and the paya soup was the kind that warms your soul and makes your eyes roll back in delight.
+The last stretch into Pune tested our patience—25 km took nearly two hours thanks to the evening traffic madness.
+But as we finally rolled into the city, a quiet smile spread across our faces.
+Pune wasn’t just a stop on the map—it was where our story began.
+We were married here.
+Bought our first home here.
+And little Sara was born here.
+For the first time, we were back—as a family of four.
+And that made arriving in Pune feel like coming home, with the adventure just beginning."
     highlights:
-      - "Rains and pleasant weather"
+      - "👍🏽 Rains and pleasant weather"
-      - "Construction and diversions after Belgavi and before Satara"
+      - "👍🏽 Peda at Big Mishra @ Dharwad"
-      - "Peda at Big Mishra @ Dharwad"
+      - "👍🏽 The mutton thali at Manas restobar near Satara"
-      - "Traffic snarls near Kohlapur and as we entered the city of Pune"
+      - "👎🏽 Construction and diversions after Belgavi and before Satara"
-      - "The mutton thali at Manas restobar near Satara"
+      - "👎🏽 Traffic snarls near Kohlapur and as we entered the city of Pune"

     photos:
       - image: "/assets/images/day1-starting-trip.jpg"
         caption: "Kickstarting our trip at 4:45 am from Bangalore"